Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 "Tal Zlun," they say simply and leave before I can say voice the apology forming on my tongue.
 I stand there for a moment, wishing that Zlun would come back and just be angry at me.
 I shake those thoughts from my head.
 I don't have time for those, I don't have time for any of that.
 I need to eat something and get my day started.
 As if on cue, my stomach growls.
 Stepping out into the beating sunlight and endless ocean of sand, I turn back to the temporary house that just last night shielded me from the might of the desert's night winds.
 The structure already earned a worn appearance in just one night of sandy pelting.
 I think back to last night, laying on that cot, listening to the wail of the wind defending its territory, trying to rid its land of intruders.

 As I walk across the squeaky sand to the cookhouse, my hunters inform me that there was little catch this morning with more apology than I thought was necessary.
-I reassure them that sometimes turnout is just low
+I reassure them that sometimes turnout is just low, but my mind is already on getting my morning meal.
+The cooks greet me as jolly as always, giving me a full portion of stew.

+"I thought the catch was low this morning."

+"Oh yes, but you of all people should *always* eat enough!"
+Their tone tells me that there will be no arguing.
+I am thankful after all, b